yorak/VeRyPy/README.md

 `wh` : Sweep heuristic with Wren and Holliday (1972) improvement procedures.

+> <a name="Be83-RFCS">Be83-RFCS</a>: Beasley, J. E. (1983).
+Route first - cluster second methods for vehicle routing.
+Omega, 11(4):403-408.

+> <a name="CW64-PS">CW64-PS</a>:Clarke, G. and Wright, J. W. (1964).
+Scheduling of vehicles from a central depot to a number of delivery points.
+Operations Research, 12(4):568-581.

+> <a name="DV89-MM">DV89-MM</a>: Desrochers, M. and Verhoog, T. W. (1989).
+G-89-04 : A matching based savings algorithm for the vehicle routing problem.
+Technical report, GERAD, Montreal, Canada.

+> <a name="FR76-1PTL">FR76-1PTL</a>: Foster, B. A. and Ryan, D. M. (1976).
+An integer programming approach to the vehicle scheduling problem.
+Journal of the Operational Research Society, 27(2):367-384.

+> <a name="HP76-PS|IMS">HP76-PS|IMS</a>: Holmes, R. and Parker, R. (1976).
+A vehicle scheduling procedure based upon savings and a solution perturbation scheme.
+Journal of the Operational Research Society, 27(1):83-92.

+> <a name="MJ76-INS">MJ76-INS</a>: Mole, R. and Jameson, S. (1976).
+A sequential route-building algorithm employing a generalised savings criterion.
+Journal of the Operational Research Society, 27(2):503-511.

+> <a name="SG84-LR3OPT">SG84-LR3OPT</a>: Stewart, W. R. and Golden, B. L. (1984).
+A Lagrangean relaxation heuristic for vehicle routing.
+European Journal of Operational Research, 15(1):84-88.

+> <a name="Ty68-NN">Ty68-NN</a>: Tyagi, M. S. (1968).
+A practical method for the truck dispatching problem.
+Journal of the Operations Research Society of Japan, 10:76-92.

-> <a name="vB95">vB95</a>: Van Breedam, A. (1994).
+> <a name="vB94">vB94</a>: Van Breedam, A. (1994).
 An Analysis of the Behavior of Heuristics for the Vehicle Routing Problem for a Selectrion of Problems with Vehicle-related, Customer-related, and Time-related Constraints.
 PhD thesis, Faculty of Applied Economics, University of Antwerp, Belgium - RUCA.
 >
 > and
 >
 > Van Breedam, A. (2002).
 A parametric analysis of heuristics for the vehicle routing problem with side-constraints.
 European Journal of Operational Research, 137(2):348-370.

 > <a name="We64-SS">We64-SS</a>: Webb, M. (1964).
 A study in transport routing.
 Glass Technology, 5:178-181.

-> <a name="Ty68-NN">Ty68-NN</a>: Tyagi, M. S. (1968).
-A practical method for the truck dispatching problem.
-Journal of the Operations Research Society of Japan, 10:76-92.

 > <a name="WH72-SwLS">WH72-SwLS</a>: Wren, A. and Holliday, A. (1972).
 Computer scheduling of vehicles from one or more depots to a number of delivery points.
 Journal of the Operational Research Society, 23(3):333-344.